 Panama has a sweet offering for enticing foreigners to retire in their country with their pension ado visa program.
 The perks of this program range from deeply discounted hotels, meals, and flights to a percentage off doctors, utilities bills, and medications.
 Combine these discounts and services with the lower cost of living and climate, and you have the reason expats love Boquete.

-I intereviewed a few expats to answer five of the questions I had about retiring in Panama.
+I asked 5 expats in Panama to answer 5 of the questions I had about retiring in this county.
 Here is what they said: (responses in different colors for each person interviewed)

 1. What was the biggest adjustment having moved from the states to the country of Panama?